xwmx/hosts/README.md

   hosts enabled

 Description:
-  List all enabled records.
+  List all enabled entries.
 This is an alias for `hosts list enabled`.

 Exit status:
   0   One or more enabled entries found.